quicwg/multipath/draft-ietf-quic-multipath.md

 specified in {{RFC6356}} to solve this problem.
 This scheme can immediately be adapted to Multipath QUIC.
 Other coupled congestion control schemes have been proposed for Multipath TCP such as {{OLIA}}.
+Designers of congestion control algorithms specialized for Multipath QUIC are advised to follow BCP 133 {{?RFC9743}}.

 ## Computing Path RTT {#compute-rtt}